Compare The Best Prices For Your Cat C or D Car

 Insurance Categories Before 1st October 2017

 There are several different types of category markers and whilst Cat C and Cat D cars are the most frequently sold category write-off sold through our website, many people still don’t know or understand what each category stands for.
-On the 1st of October (2017) new changes were implemented regarding insurance write-off categories which we will explain shortly, but any vehicle which was written off before this date will still use the existing write-off categorisations.
+Since the 1st of October (2017) new changes were implemented regarding insurance write-off categories which we will explain shortly, but any vehicle which was written off before this date will still use the existing write-off categorisations.
 It can all be a bit confusing, which is why we have provided the following breakdown to help people understand whether a written off car is safe to buy and how to tell the difference between the various insurance write-off categories!

 Any vehicle with a category A insurance classification has received damage of the highest level and vehicles with this classification, and their parts, must be destroyed.
 Category A cars are often vehicles which have been involved in a serious road traffic accident with fatalities and as a result have both crash-damage and contamination issues.
 Other types of incidents which would see a vehicle given a Cat A rating include: floods, severe structural damage, or burn-outs by fire.